This website uses cookies to help improve your user experience

 So what unique capabilities can AI offer to retailers who are struggling with keeping their sales up?
 And how does it all work?

 AI systems need plenty of data to learn and improve.
-In retail it means analyzing anything from supply chain statistics to sales data to customer behavior data.
+In retail it means using big data to analyze anything from supply chain statistics to sales data and customer behavior data.
 Starting with historical data and moving on to real-time insights allows the system to create a more accurate model capable of generating reliable predictions and give actionable strategy recommendations.

 Let’s examine what role AI can play at various stages of the typical retail workflow.